Practical guide: when to use ChatGPT, Claude, or Perplexity

 Structured markdown with headings per trend, bullets for details, sources at the bottom of each section.

-Perplexity delivers a structured overview with all the requested elements and clickable sources to the original articles within 2-4 minutes.
-The automatic source citation saves hours of fact-checking work.
+Perplexity delivers a structured overview with all requested elements and clickable sources to the original articles within 2-4 minutes.
+The automatic source attribution saves hours of fact-checking work.

-For local SEO, Perplexity is indispensable because it can find up-to-date information about local markets, competitors, and trends that ChatGPT and Claude miss due to their knowledge cutoff.
+For local SEO, Perplexity is indispensable because it can find current information about local markets, competitors, and trends that ChatGPT and Claude miss due to their knowledge cutoff.

 Example Perplexity prompt (competitor analysis)

-Scenario: You want to know what your competitors are doing on social media
+Scenario: You want to know what competitors are doing on social media

 FOCUS: